 Think of an area rug as an accent fabric under your feet.
 Introducing a rug into the bedroom is a great way to play with oversized graphics and prints.

-Let your teen play with some masculine patterns in his bedroom.
+Let your teen boy play with some masculine patterns in his bedroom.
 Simple, casual shapes work well.
-He might love hexagonal or asymmetrical patterns.
+Your teen boy might love hexagonal or asymmetrical patterns.

 He can repeat the same pattern in the wallpaper for a cool and cohesive look.
 A rug can easily be changed out so it can be as dramatic and bold as your teen would like it.

 It’s portable, so when he gets tired of the big and bold look, it can be tossed.
 Yet, if budgets are still tight, keep the rug on the more muted spectrum of things.

 Teen Boy Bedroom Ideas 5: Pick the Furniture